Looking for support for your finance function? Book a time with an expert.

 Current Assets Analysis:

-• Cash and cash equivalents: High percentages might indicate conservatism or lack of investment opportunities
+• Cash and cash equivalents: Excess percentages could be a sign of conservatism or limited investment opportunities

-• Accounts receivable: Should align with payment terms and collection efficiency
+• Accounts receivable: Needs to be proportionate to payment terms, collection efficiency

 Fixed Assets Analysis: